nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Date Time Formatting

 * All fields that require **both** `Date` and `Time` in RHRH are accepted if they follow the format below, where the order of date and time are interchangeable.
-However, time strictly follows the `24 hours` format.
+(Except for `check` command) However, time strictly follows the `24 hours` format.

 | Acceptable Formats | Examples |